UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 **Question 2**

-What code would you use to create a column with the name of the mounth from from a datetime column?
+What code would you use to create a column with the name of the month from a datetime column?

 <choice id="2" >